 Each type of agreement has a matching information statement that explains it and outlines both the provider’s and resident’s rights and responsibilities.

 The provider must give the resident an agreement and its information statement at the same time.
+The resident can end a signed agreement if they were not given the information statement.

 What are the main differences between the types of agreements?